Shower Won’t Stop Running: Causes and Fixes

 Water coming out of shower head when off

-Your plumbing system has lots of seals and gaskets, valves and cartridges that keep the water from flowing when you don’t need it to flow and allows it to flow when you need it to.
+Your plumbing system has lots of seals and gaskets, valves and cartridges that keep the water from flowing when you don’t need it to and allow it to flow when you need it to.
 When one of these parts isn’t working correctly, your shower may not stop running even when you shut it off.

 Some of the reasons why your shower won’t turn off include the following: